AScustomWorks/AS/README.md

 # AS modules

-### V 2.0.2 TriggersMKIII and DelayPlus Stereo updates
+### V 2.0.2

-Updated component grahpics to V2 look, readme.md and licence
+Updated component grahpics to V2 look, some code cleanup and tooltips added to all the ports, switches and buttons, also readme.md and licence

 ### V 2.0.2 TriggersMKIII and DelayPlus Stereo updates